mohsenoid/Android-Interview-Questions/README.md

 11. #### In Java, does the finally block gets executed if we insert a return statement inside the try block of a try-catch-finally?
    * Yes!
 12. #### Explain method overloading & overriding.
 13. #### What is Java's Garbage Collection and how does it help you as a developer?
+Can two objects be garbage collected if they reference to each other?
+   *  Cyclic dependencies without any live external reference are also eligible for GC.
 14. #### Why are Array and ArrayList different?
 When would you use each?
    * Resizable: Array is static in size that is fixed length data structure, One can not change the length after creating the Array object.
 ArrayList is dynamic in size.
    * Multi-dimensional: Array can be multi dimensional , while ArrayList is always single dimensional.